-Pick the classical Poincar\'e section $I$ for the vertical translation flow on $(\pi,\lambda,\tau)$, which is a segment of length 1 whose left endpoint is $0$.
+Pick the classical Poincaré section $I$ for the vertical translation flow on $(\pi,\lambda,\tau)$, a segment of length one whose left endpoint is $0$.
 Then $T=(\pi,\lambda)$ is the first return map of the translation flow.
-Note that for every $\alpha\in\mathcal A$, we have
+Note that, for every $\alpha\in\mathcal A$, we have

 and